Steel Pier: History

 In 1945, the pier was purchased by George Hamid, who operated the competing Million Dollar Pier.
 He brought popular and rock and roll music to the pier, starting with Bill Haley and the Comets in 1955.
 Parts of the pier were damaged or lost during the Ash Wednesday Storm of 1962.
 The Beatles were booked in 1964, but overwhelming demand for tickets forced them to move to Boardwalk Hall.
-The pier used to be much longer, but a December 1969 fire six months before the opening of the 1970 season shortened its size by about a third.
+The pier used to be much longer, but a December 1969 fire six months before the opening of the 1970 season shortened it by about a third.

 By the end of the 1960s, the pier was feeling the effects of declining tourism in Atlantic City.
 The pier was sold to a group of local businessmen in 1973.
 After gambling was legalized, a developer proposed turning the pier into a hotel-casino.
 However, the necessary governmental approvals could not be obtained, and the pier was sold to Resorts International in 1978, which mainly used the pier for storage.
 The original wooden pier with steel underpinnings was destroyed in a 1982 fire; the current concrete structure dates from 1993.
 Trump Entertainment acquired ownership of the pier when it acquired the Trump Taj Mahal in the late 1980s.
 The Trump Steel Pier opened in 1992, but had been reduced to about 1,000 feet and featured mainly amusement rides.
 The Steel Pier continues to operate as an amusement park to this day.
+When Trump acquired the steel pier, he connected it to his main casino and built a hub for tram car rides.

 In June 2008, the Steel Pier celebrated its 110th anniversary, having originally opened on Saturday, June 18, 1898.
+All rides were free that day from midnight on June 18 to midnight on June 19.

 In February 2012, it was announced that a diving horse act would return to the Steel Pier as part of the recently approved Tourism Master Plan, but the plan was soon scrapped after public outcry.

 In 2017, a newer and bigger giant Ferris wheel was added to the pier.
+LEDs were also added to the new ferris wheel, and the ferris wheel shines from 4:30 to midnight every day.

+Tickets

+Tickets for the Steel Pier cost $2.00 each.
+A book of 50 tickets with coupons is $65.00, amounting to a $35 discount.
+A book of 80 tickets with coupons is available as well for $85.00, amounting to $75 in savings.
+There are also special days of the weeks with deals associated with them, such as Two Ticket Thursdays and Two Ticket Tuesdays, which will begin on Tuesday, June 18, 2024 and Thursday, June 20th 2024.
+There will also be Family Fun Fridays, starting on Friday, June 21, 2024, where families can purchase a $45 unlimited ride wristband.
+A 10% military discount can also be received.

+Rides

+The entire Steel Pier complex contains twenty-four rides.